 This character cannot qualify for unfree, poor free, or slaves because his or her social class is too high.

 Character classes are only the beginning of the description of the character’s occupation.
-Is the warrior a Viking huscarl or a French squire?
+Is the warrior a Viking huscarl or a French sergeant?
 Is the mage a rural cunning man or an urban high sorcerer?
 Is the cleric a priest, a monk, or a religious knight?
 The whole book and character creation process leads up to this decision, so take it seriously!
 You may want to create a list of all the occupations the character qualifies for using the notes below, then choose which one you want.

 For a special type of “warrior-cleric,” see religious knights, below.